authplz/authplz-core/README.md

 ### Tasks

 - [X] Refactor to Modules
-- [ ] Refactor modules to split API + Controller components (API should only use methods on controller)
+- [ ] Refactor modules to split API + Controller components (API should only use methods on controller, controllers should only return safe to display structs)
+- [ ] Refactor common test setup (datastore, fakeuser etc.) into common test module

+Check out [design.md](design.md) for more.

 ## Usage